VINT64/data-viz-angular-6/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Instruction draft

+DataViz is a Java web application that retrieves financial data from financial API sources and displays those data using ChartJs.

+### The technologies used are:

+* JavaScript
+* Node.js as the deployment server
+* Angular 6 as a front-end web application framework
+* Chart.js as JavaScript charting library
+* Jasmine as a testing framework for JavaScript (finish)
+* Karma 1.0 to run Jasmine tests on several browsers (finish)
+* Express framework.

+Deployed on:

+* Heroku with a pipeline that serves the Reviewing, Staging and Production phases

+Continous Integration:

+* Codeship (implement)

+## How to create an AngularJS App and deploy it on Heroku?
+Heroku doesn't allow developpers to deploy static web pages, so in order to publish your frontend application, it should be running on a server.
+In our case, we're gonna be using Node.js

+### What do you need?
+Make sure to have installed on your machine:

+* Node.js
+* Angular CLI
+* Git
+* Heroku CLI

+### Installation (draft)

+Launch `npm install` to download and install required dependencies (~350 MB)

+To build and start server type `ng serve`.
+For build-only type `ng build`.
+Built server lies in `/dist` directory.